woocommerce/woocommerce/readme.txt

 * Tweak - Wizard: List out all plugins to be installed upon proceeding to the next step, with a highlight on hover indicating relevant settings. #19952
 * Tweak - Hide/show password strength meter instead of removing/inserting password strength meter. #20006
 * Tweak - Added support for HTTP_RANGE requests (used by iOS devices) to Force download method. #19984
-* Tweak/Fix - Replaced protocol-relative URLs for thumbnails in the cart and mini-cart with protocol-specific URLs to prevent problems with URLs that include port section. #19934
+* Tweak - Replaced protocol-relative URLs for thumbnails in the cart and mini-cart with protocol-specific URLs to prevent problems with URLs that include port section. #19934
+* Tweak - In CSV exports, wrap cell in ' rather than just prepending to escape values. #20041
+* Tweak - Add JS listeners for reloading/reinitializing order items in edit-order page. #20082
 * Fix - Properly set orderby and order when calling WC_Customer_Download_Data_Store::get_downloads(). #1862
 * Fix - Set maxlength for order item meta key to avoid values disappearing if too long. #18918
 * Fix - Remove hardcoded /wp-content check for downloads. #18961